CADEKA expands its operations to China

 CADEKA also uses its technology to improve video signals by reducing unnecessary noise and sharpening pictures.

 In addition to security cameras, the company plans to introduce its technology into other video signals worldwide.
-Its work includes everything from improving
+Its work includes everything from improving quality of video door phones as they increase in popularity to ATM video cameras, Ross said.

 More breaking news...